owhite/video_generation/MESC_TUTORIAL_VIDEO1.md

 ```
 ## Notes

--ABS_MAX_PHASE_CURRENT: The MP2 will not exceed this phase current
+- ABS_MAX_PHASE_CURRENT: The MP2 will not exceed this phase current
--ABS_MAX_BUS_VOLTAGE: if exceeded by VBat, MP2 throws an error
+- ABS_MAX_BUS_VOLTAGE: if exceeded by VBat, MP2 throws an error
--ABS_MIN_BUS_VOLTAGE: if VBat drops below, MP2 throws an error
+- ABS_MIN_BUS_VOLTAGE: if VBat drops below, MP2 throws an error
--MAX_IQ_REQUEST 200.0f: set to half of ABS_MAX_PHASE_CURRENT
+- MAX_IQ_REQUEST 200.0f: set to half of ABS_MAX_PHASE_CURRENT
--R_VBUS_BOTTOM and TOP refer to the voltage divider that measures VBat, the values shown are because resistors on the board are 150k, and 3.3k.
+- R_VBUS_BOTTOM and TOP refer to the voltage divider that measures VBat, the values shown are because resistors on the board are 150k, and 3.3k.
--Obviously there are many other values in these files -- **you do not need to change any of them**
+- Obviously there are many other values in these files -- **you do not need to change any of them**

 Now try poking the hammer icon which will launch a compile.